Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 ## 1.1 🎯 Business Case, Problem Statement and Goals

   (1) The Board of stakeholders needs and requirements are identified and responded to in this live data led dashboard.
+   - The purpose of the report is to help a hospital's executive team quickly understand its recent performance in key areas.
+The dashboard should scale to accommodate new data over time, and the CEO has asked to summarize any insights from the sample provided.
+   -
+   - 	Total Costs e.g. £691,757

   (2) Many beginner web dshboards lack secure handling of sensitive data and user access control.
 This project demonstrates the dangers of such design and how to correct them in its advanced phase 2.